oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 **Detectors**

 The Oracle Default Configuration Detector Recipes and Oracle Default Activity Detector Recipes are implemented.
-To better meet the requirements, the default detectors must be cloned and configured by ACME.
+To better meet the requirements, the default detectors must be cloned and configured by Customer.

 **Responder Rules**

 The default Cloud Guard Responders will be implemented.
-To better meet the requirements, the default detectors must be cloned and configured by ACME.
+To better meet the requirements, the default detectors must be cloned and configured by Customer.

 **Vulnerability Scanning Service**